13 of the most-liked players in PL history: Zola, Alonso, Crouch & more

 A career lasting over 20 years saw Van der Sar become one of the most decorated goalkeepers of all time, and he also just seems like a really nice bloke.

-The former Newcastle and Aston Villa winger was always good value in the Premier League, but we’re taken by one story in particular.
+The former Newcastle and Aston Villa winger was always a very good, very popular player in the Premier League, but there’s one thing in particular for which he will be forever remembered.

 As a keen trumpet player, Solano made a habit of ringing Sir Bobby Robson and tooting his horn down the line at his bemused manager, who remained unaware of the culprit for some time before eventually being informed of the musical talent within his squad.

-“I’m not sure he was too amused.”
-Solano told FourFourTwo.
+“I’m not sure he was too amused,” Solano later told FourFourTwo.
+Bet he still loved you, though, mate.

 Peter Beardsley probably best summed Asprilla up when he said: “He was mad – but nice mad.
 He was different with the ball – a skill that no one else has.”

-The attacker is often blamed as the reason Newcastle failed to win the title 1996, but the Colombian was utterly befitting in Kevin Keegan’s ‘Entertainers’.
+Asprilla is often blamed as the reason Newcastle failed to win the title 1996, but the Colombian was utterly befitting of Kevin Keegan’s ‘Entertainers’ – admittedly after he lost the deposit on his house due to gunshot holes in the wall.

 Enseñándole a mi caballo Firulai a jugad futbol. pic.twitter.com/OBN1trmzm0